YahooArchive/mojito/docs/dev_guide/topics/mojito_extensions.rst

    directory such as ``{app_dir}/libs``.
 #.
 Create a view engine addon that references the rendering engine with a ``require`` statement and
    meets the :ref:`requirements of the view engine addon <reqs_ve_addon>`.
 #.
-Create view templates using the templates for the rendering engine and place them in
+Create templates using the templates for the rendering engine and place them in
    ``{mojit_dir}/views``.